semateos/meteor-redux/README.md

 - Warn the maintainer that you are done
 - Wait for the merge
 - Start again :)

+# Troubleshooting
+If you get an error that references not being able to find `yarn:meteor-apollo-accounts`
+- You can remedy this by running `npm run mgp` then starting the app again.

 # Useful Links
 - [Material-UI V1 Demo](https://material-ui-next.com/demos/app-bar/)